Christmas puzzles stacked on shelf sitting next to ceramic Christmas tree.

 Brand: White Mountain; Size: 1000 Pieces

-This looks like a great larger puzzle for novice puzzlers to tackle with confidence.
+This looks like a great choice for novice puzzlers to tackle with confidence.
+You could each work on individual “days”.

 Brand: White Mountain; Size: 1000 Pieces